Shoonya-Dev/ShoonyaApi-py/README.md

-# NorenApi
+# ShoonyaApi

-Api used to connect to NorenOMS
+Api used to connect to ShoonyaOMS
 ****

 ## Build